 - Damage and injuries: Because of their size and weight, truck accidents often result in more severe damage to vehicles and more serious injuries to drivers and passengers.

 - Cause of accidents: There are many factors that can contribute to truck accidents, including driver fatigue, improper training, equipment failure, and poor vehicle maintenance.

 - Legal considerations: Truck accidents often involve complex legal issues, such as determining fault and liability, that may not be present in car accidents.
 In addition, federal regulations apply to trucking companies and their drivers, which can further complicate legal proceedings.

 - Insurance: Trucking companies typically carry much higher levels of insurance coverage than individual drivers, which can affect the settlement process in the event of an accident.

 It's likely the insurance adjuster will want a recorded statement from you as soon as possible after the accident.
 Don't agree to this.

 Trucking company insurance adjusters are trained to question you in a manner that elicits information which can permanently damage your injury claim.
 They will also ask you to sign a medical authorization form that allows them to dig into your medical history.
 In short, always speak to an experienced trucking attorney before you talk to the insurance company.

-The current regulations in New Mexico mandate that a semi-truck, or other qualified commercial vehicle, be insured with a minimum policy of $750,000.00.
+The current regulations in New Mexico mandate that a semi-truck, or other qualified commercial vehicles, be insured with a minimum policy of $750,000.00.
 Because these accidents typically involve multiple vehicles and/or significant injuries to multiple people, it's imperative that an attorney investigate all sources of insurance to properly compensate you for you injuries.